Skip to main content

 Use this calculator to compare simplified and regular-method scenarios before you decide how to document the deduction.
 Final eligibility and filing treatment still depend on your jurisdiction, records, and facts.

-Who can usually claim a home office deduction?+
+Who qualifies for a home office deduction?+

 What is the simplified method?+